 It is designed to work in small-team environments and scale across enterprises.
 This document explains Ditto security options for available receivers.

-Apple TV offers several security options to keep unwanted presenters from “breaking in” to meetings and shared displays.
+Other Ditto receivers such as Apple TV 3 and Apple TV 2 offer several security options to keep unwanted presenters from “breaking in” to meetings and shared displays.

 On-screen codes require an in-room presence from the person wanting to present.
 When this option is enabled, the presenter must enter a code that appears on the Apple TV.
 The code is random, and it changes on every connection request.
 Upon requesting to share a computer screen, a user will be prompted to enter the code into his or her Mac/PC.